nwmbutler/CV/README.md

 </div>

-Following a successful career in Technical Theatre, I have taken the leap into software development to take my logical thinking, problem solving, technically orientated skills and redeploy them in pursuit of a new exciting career.
+Following a successful career in Technical Theatre, I have taken the leap into software development to take my logical thinking, problem-solving, technically orientated skills, such as intelligent lighting systems and computer-aided design and redeploy them in pursuit of an exciting new career.

-## Skills
+## Technical Experience
-#### Team player

-My greatest achievement in my previous career was building the Technical team from scratch for the newest London Theatre complex, 'The Other Palace'.
-I was involved in its inception and for 5 hugely enjoyable years.
-The best part of this was creating a Technical team, with Lighting, Sound and Stage technicians and being instrumental in forming the way that team worked and thrived.

-#### Born facilitator

-As a Technical Manager my raison d'etre was realising the ideas and inspirations of talented designers.
-I worked with Directors, Set and Costume designers, Lighting and Sound Designers, to bring their creative imaginings to life in whatever venue I was responsible for.
-I am excited to bring this strength to bear in realising the wants and needs of clients with bold, exciting software requirements.

-#### Detail orientated

-Another hugely important part of my professional life to this point has been Health and Safety.
-The attention to detail required when working with a 20ft flame curtain, or a 10 tonne articulated wall and making sure everyone is not only safe but confident interacting with these potentially lethal effects, fosters an eye for the tiniest details.
+#### Makers Academy (April 2020 to August 2020) - Full-stack Software Development Bootcamp.
+A four-month, fulltime, intensive Bootcamp prioritising TDD, BDD, OOP and Agile processes.
+It has armed me to TDD anything, program fluently, debug anything, model anything, refactor anything and most importantly it focussed on learning to learn.
+Just two examples of the projects I worked on during the course are below;

 # Projects